 Old Salem is a step back in time.
 The Moravian Village dating back to the late 18th century does an outstanding job of recreating the atmosphere and preserving the heritage of the settlers who came to North Carolina in pursuit of religious freedom.

 The Moravians, a denomination of Christians originally from what is today the Czech Republic, migrated to North Carolina from Bethlehem, Pennsylvania in 1753 and developed the 100,000- acres of land first known as “Wachovia.”
 These settlers brought with them their faith and way of life which played a significant role in North Carolina’s history.

-We begin our visit in the Old Salem Visitor Center.
+We begin our visit at the Old Salem Visitor Center.
 There’s a brief film recounting the story of the settlers and the village.
-From here we advance with map in hand across Heritage Bridge – transporting us back in time into the historic village.
+From here we advance with the map in hand across Heritage Bridge – transporting us back in time into the historic village.

 There are several interesting stops to make along the way such as the gunsmith’s shop, the shoe maker’s house, the Single Brother’s House, and the apothecary.
-There are multiple gardens to stroll as well.
+Additionally, there are multiple gardens to stroll as well.